In Victory: Magnanimity

 ELINT Receivers

 Early ELINT receivers were not much different then the radios you had at home – someone had to manually turn a dial to tune them to the correct frequency.
 By the 1950’s these receivers could automatically “sweep” a frequency band, but this action was mechanical and slow.
-That was fine if the Soviet radar was operating continuously, but if it was just a brief radar transmission or burst communication (which Soviet submarines used), we would probably miss hearing it.
-(The Soviets kept their radars turned off to stop us from recording their signals.
+That was fine if a Soviet radar was operating continuously, but if it was just a brief radar transmission or burst communication (which Soviet submarines used), it would probably miss hearing it.
+The Soviets kept their radars turned off to stop us from recording their signals.
 So at times multiple ELINT planes would fly on a mission – one to run at the Soviet border appearing to attack, the other to pick up the signals from the air defense network as it responded to the intrusion.
-Keep in mind that 32 of these planes were shot down in the Cold War.)
+(Keep in mind that 32 of these reconnaissance planes were shot down in the Cold War.)

 The ultimate dream of ELINT equipment designers was a “high-probability of intercept” receiver, one that would pick up a signal that came up on any frequency and capture even a single pulse, however brief.